unhm-programming-club/meeting-records/2021/Meeting0007/Meeting-Result.md

 - This constitution shall be approved by a 2/3rds vote of all members.
 (5-0)

 ### Other Discussions
-- Dicussed starting to draft the constitution once drafted this constitution shall be approved by a 2/3rds vote of all members
+- Discussed starting to draft the constitution once drafted this constitution shall be approved by a 2/3rds vote of all members
 - Discussed internships and career prospects.
-- Dicussed status of current projects
+- Discussed status of current projects
      - Discord
      - Chkpi
      - Vignere Cipher